 4) “I know you have a lot on your plate right now.
 I’d love to drop off dinner for you and your family.”

-Making practical concrete offer of comfort can be helpful to someone coping with a loss.
-Small tasks like shopping for food and cooking it can feel overwhelming.
-Dropping off a homemade meal can ease a burden.
+Making a practical and concrete offer of comfort can be helpful to someone coping with a loss.
+Small tasks like shopping for food and cooking can feel overwhelming.
+Dropping off a homemade meal can ease a burden and can be a great way to offer your most heartfelt sympathy.

 5) “You and your family have been through so much lately.
 I am really in awe of your strength.
 If you need to take a break from being strong, I’m here.”